-This keto cake has all of the traditional flavors of gingerbread — brown sugar, cinnamon, nutmeg and ginger — in an easy, low carb version.
-It’s perfectly sweet, a bit spicy from the ginger, and incredibly moist.
+This keto gingerbread cake is the perfect low-carb dessert for the winter holiday season.
+This easy recipe has all of the traditional flavors of gingerbread — brown sugar, cinnamon, nutmeg, and ginger.
+This gingerbread cake is perfectly sweet, a bit spicy from the ginger, and incredibly moist.

 This keto gingerbread cake is made with almond flour and coconut flour — so it’s naturally low-carb and gluten-free.
-A tangy lemon cream cheese frosting adds a pop of freshness and is the perfect counterpoint to the sweet spice cake.
+A tangy cream cheese frosting adds a pop of sweetness and is the perfect counterpoint to the spice cake.

 You can serve this gingerbread cake as an afternoon treat, or as a sweet dessert to finish a holiday meal.
 Sometimes, I’ll make this cake without icing, and eat it for breakfast with a strong cup of coffee.

 To replace traditional grain flours, we’re using a mixture of almond flour, coconut flour, and psyllium husk powder in this gingerbread recipe.